FennStatistics/CAMtools_workshops/README.md

 - all collected CAM data sets with analysis files / explenations can be found here: https://github.com/FennStatistics/CAMdatasets

-## Getting Started

-The standalone version is based on pure html, css and javascript.
-It is perfect in case you only need an interface to draw CAM.

-Two differents options are available regarding the use of this software:
-*  All the data can be sent to personal servers such as MangoDB, Jatos, Pavlovia or any other ones.
-* We currently setting up an administrative panel to easily set up and configure your C.A.M.E.L. study.

 ## list of CAM workshops
 - [Introduction to our developed tools for “Cognitive-Affective Maps”, May 2022](https://github.com/FennStatistics/CAMtools_workshops/blob/main/presenting%20CAMtools%2020220510/20220510_presentCAMtools_2.pdf) (C.A.M.E.L. version 1.7, CAM-App version 1.4)